ozgunyilmaz/ContextOntology/README.md

 [2]	M. D. Rodriguez, R. F. Navarro, J. Favela, and J. Hoey, "An Ontological Representation Model to Tailor Ambient Assisted Interventions for Wandering," in AAAI Fall Symposium: Artificial Intelligence for Gerontechnology.

-[3]	S. C. for Biomedical Informatics Research, "Protégé," ed, 2017.
+[3]	Stanford Center for Biomedical Informatics Research, "Protégé," 2017.

 [4]	T. Gu, X. H. Wang, H. K. Pung, and D. Q. Zhang, "An Ontology-based Context Model in Intelligent Environments," in Proceedings of Communication Networks and Distributed Systems Modeling and Simulation Conference, pp. 270-275.